-When the head receives a sharp blow, the difference in the movement between the brain and the skull produces forces that result in traumatic brain injuries (TBIs).
-Although maximum injury is suffered at the point of impact, the frontal and temporal regions have been shown to be consistently vulnerable to contusions regardless of the direction or the point of impact due to percussion and shearing forces on delicate brain tissue .
-A "contre-coup" due to a percussion wave travelling through the brain matter and impacting the skull diagonally opposite can cause further contusion, and shear forces at the boundary between white and grey matter can result in axonal shearing .
+After the head receives a sharp blow, the force produces differences in the movement between the brain and the skull that can result in traumatic brain injuries (TBI).
+Although most injury is at the site of impact, the frontal and temporal regions become vulnerable to contusions due to percussion and the impact of shearing forces on delicate brain tissue .
+A percussion wave which travels through brain matter can cause a ‘contre-coup’ (further contusion diagonally across the skill), and shear forces at the boundary between white and grey matter can result in axonal shearing .

-The term Post-concussion syndrome or post-concussional disorder has been used to describe the range of residual symptoms that persist 12 months and beyond, sometimes years after the injury.
-Although minor head injuries are generally considered benign, a significant number of people report persistent symptoms for weeks or months and some for years after injury [3-17] despite a lack of evidence of brain abnormalities on MRI and CT scans.
-The core deficits of post-concussion syndrome overlap with those of Attention Deficit Disorder, Adjustment disorder and Mood Disorders.
-In addition, sufferers often report memory and socialisation problems, frequent headaches and personality changes.
+The terms Post-Concussion Syndrome, or Post-Concussional Disorder, are used to describe a range of long-term residual symptoms.
+Although minor head injuries are generally considered benign, a significant number of people report persistent symptoms for weeks, months , or years after the injury itself [3-17].
+There is a lack of evidence for these brain abnormalities on MRI and CT scans.
+The core functional deficits associated with Post-Concussion Syndrome overlap with those of Attention Deficit Disorder, Adjustment Disorder and Mood Disorders.
+In addition, sufferers often report memory and socialisation problems, frequent headaches, and personality change.

-The cluster of symptoms reported by these patients is referred to as "Post-concussion syndrome".
-The following are amongst the most commonly reported symptoms of post-concussion syndrome [4, 6].
+This cluster of symptoms is referred to as ‘Post-Concussion Syndrome’.
+The following are amongst the most reported symptoms of Post-Concussion Syndrome [4, 6].